-In 2021, an excess of \$3.2 million was made available for the CDBG program.
-The County is very pleased to report that over \$3.7 million was expended this past Program Year on CDBG projects /programs - far exceeding the entitlement allotment.
-2021 marked the 5th straight year that the County was successful in meeting its 1.5 expenditure ratio requirement.
+In PY 2022, an excess of \$3.7 million was made available for the CDBG program.
+The County is very pleased to report that nearly \$4.3 million was expended this past Program Year on CDBG projects /programs - far exceeding the entitlement allotment.
+PY 2022 marked the 6th straight year that the County was successful in meeting its 1.5 expenditure ratio requirement.
 The HOME program made available a very large amount of funds due to Program income, however, much of the money was allocated towards housing projects which are large scale and have not come to fruition yet, thus the reasoning for the lower expenditure amount.
-The total HOME expenditures were \$1,243,198.
+The total HOME expenditures was only \$311,404 - increasing these expenditures will be a priority in the upcoming year.
 Lastly, ESG had another successful year with virtually the entire allocation being expended within the program year.
 In total, the County expended approximately \$4.8 million with CDBG, HOME and ESG funds.

-Additionally, as previously stated in this report, the County expended a very large amount of CDBG-CV funds this program year with over \$2.2 million be drawn for programs/programs that have a COVID-19 nexus.
-The County has drawn roughly 65% of the CV funds and intends to draw the remaining amount in the upcoming year.
+Additionally, as previously stated in this report, the County expended a very large amount of CDBG-CV and ESG-CV funds this program year.
+The County has drawn roughly 81% of the CDBG-CV funds and has nearly exhausted all ESG-CV funding in order to meet expenditure deadlines which are looming in the Fall of 2023.